 - Infill material will need to be spread on top of your grass once it's been laid to keep the grass looking natural and to protect it from UV rays.
 Most manufacturers recommend using sand.
 You'll need 5–15kg of sand for every square metre.
 You can buy 20kg bags for $10.30*.

 - You'll need joining tape ($23.56 for five metres*) to connect the pieces of turf.

 Common pitfalls of DIY installations

 Installing your artificial lawn yourself will undoubtedly save you money, but it can be quite a difficult process.
-Fellows says some of the most common pitfalls are:
+Fellows says these are some of the most common pitfalls:

 - Bad preparation: if the base layer isn't compacted properly, it could lead to undulating turf and uneven ground.
 If it's set too low or too high, it could look messy or have drainage issues.

 - Poor fitting: if the lawn isn't laid properly, you may see gaps around the edges or obvious joins.
 Joins can also come apart, meaning the turf can move around.